Overview of the dockable Find Elements palette (formerly View Data)

 - NOTE: If multiple models are opened, when switching to a different model, the grid is not automatically updated.
 To refresh the list of available profiles, click the Refresh button to the right of the menu.

-- Override Filter - when selected, the user is able to define an element filter, and the Element Filter defined in the profile is disregarded.
+- Override Filter - when selected, the user can define an element filter, and the Element Filter defined in the profile is disregarded.

 NOTE: When the Override Filter checkbox is selected, if a different profile is selected the user-defined element filter is in effect.
 This basically allows the profiles to define parameters/columns that are being reported while the user-defined element filter controls the categories and optional conditions the reporting elements must adhere to.

-- Override Scope - when selected, the Selection Scope defined in the profile is disregarded and the user is able to select one of the following options:
+- Override Scope - when selected, the Selection Scope defined in the profile is disregarded, and the user can select one of the following options:

 - Entire Project